New Providence man convicted of assaulting Quarryville police officers in 2020: DA's office

 “The defendant acted unreasonably throughout this situation, refused to listen to police commands, and escalated the situation when he ran towards the AR-15 he had in his car,” said Assistant District Attorney Cody Wade, who prosecuted the case.
 “Everything the officer did was reasonable and proportional response to the threat the defendant created.”

+“If you see your wife and children in danger, and if a police officer unlawfully uses a Taser against you, how much can you do to defend your family and yourself?
+That’s the question,” Winter said.

+The jury finding Goslin not guilty of two of the charges shows they “did not agree that the officer was completely in the right,” Winter said.

-Goslin began crying loudly when a video of the scene was played during the closing arguments, prompting Reinaker to tell his lawyer to ask him to compose himself, according to the news release.
+Goslin began crying loudly when a video of the scene was played during the closing arguments, prompting Reinaker to tell Winter to ask him to compose himself, according to the news release.

 Jan Yanello, a second woman who arrived at the scene with Goslin, who is originally of Lancaster but now lives in Alaska, was found guilty of obstruction of justice and disorderly conduct.